Amadan04/Planet-Weight-Calculator/README.md

-# Swen-Lab
+# Project Idea:

-Project Idea: A simple Streamlit app that calculates your weight on other planets based on your Earth weight.
+A simple Streamlit app that calculates your weight on other planets based on your Earth weight.

 # Requirements
 - Python 3.8 or higher